 2 tsp vanilla extract

 1. Preheat oven to 350°

-2. Combine dry ingredients in a separate bowl.
+2. Combine flour and baking powder in a separate bowl.

 3. In a new bowl, cream the butter and sugar, adding the sugar a half cup at a time.

 6. Add flour slowly and mix until just incorporated.

 7. Grease and flour four 9-inch round cake pans

 8. Bake at 350 for 20 – 30 minutes, until a toothpick comes out clean.